 New Jersey Drug-Induced Deaths: Introduction

 New Jersey calls deaths that occur as a result of illicit drug distribution “drug-induced deaths”.
 N.J.S.
-2C:35-9 is the New Jersey statute that deals with drug-induced deaths.
+2C:35-9 is the New Jersey statute that deals with drug deaths.
 N.J.S.
-2C:35-9 makes those who contribute to drug-induced deaths by manufacturing, distributing, or dispensing drugs “strictly liable” for those deaths.
-Essentially, the Strict Liability for Drug-Induced Deaths, which arose from New Jersey’s own “War on Drugs”, creates a new type of homicide.
+2C:35-9 makes those who contribute to drug deaths by manufacturing, distributing, or dispensing drugs “strictly liable” for those deaths.
+Essentially, the Strict Liability for drug deaths, which arose from New Jersey’s own “War on Drugs”, creates a new type of homicide.

-If a victim dies because of the injection, inhalation, or ingestion of a “controlled dangerous substance” (CDS), the person who furnished that substance can be held responsible for that death.
-This is true even if they had no reason to suspect that their actions could result in a death.
+Under this concept of drug deaths, if someone dies because of the injection, inhalation, or ingestion of a “controlled dangerous substance” (CDS), the person who furnished that substance can be criminally prosecuted for that death.
+This is true even when the supplier had no reason to suspect that their actions could result in a death.
 N.J.S.
 2C:35-9 still considers them legally accountable.
+On October 30, 2019, the National Association of Criminal Defense Lawyers (NACDL) presented an “advocacy call” devoted to this topic.
+Interested readers can listen to that presentation.

 Drug-Induced Deaths in New Jersey: The Connection